gabrielvanzz/soluct-market/README.md

 ## Project Structure

-- src/assets :  Containing the static files like, images and fonts
 - src/components: Containing the components of the project that are reusable
 - src/router: Containing the routes of the project
 - src/services: Containing the API calls